orientechnologies/orientdb-docs/NET-Server-Databases.md

 ## Retrieving Database Information

-When your application connects to the OrientDB Server,
+In certain situations you may need to operate on multiple databases on a given OrientDB Server, such as testing certain conditions on each database available.
+When the given databases are arbitrary, (that is, the names are not fixed by variables within your application), you can retrieve all databases on the given [`OServer`](NET-Server.md) instance using this method.

 ### Syntax

 ```
-Dictionary<string, ODatabaseInfo> Databases()
+Dictionary<string, ODatabaseInfo> OServer.Databases()
 ```

 This method takes no arguments.
 The return value is a dictionary with string value keys and `ODatabaseInfo` object values.
-This object has three variables:
+Each `ODatabaseInfo` object has three variables:

 | Variable | Type |Description |
 |---|---|---|